Orthopedics

 Condition Characteristics

-Deep Vein Thrombosis (DVT) Swelling/redness of one calf, after prolonged travel, emergency
+Deep Vein Thrombosis (DVT) Swelling and redness in one calf, after prolonged travel, emergency

 Prevention Tips